The Hero Initiative: Board of directors

 The Hero Initiative has two boards of directors: the Executive Board and the Fund Disbursement Board.

 The Executive Board, which handles fund raising and handles operations, comprises Hero Initiative President Jim McLauchlin, former editor-in-chief of Top Cow Comics; comics creator Brian Pulido; and Joe Quesada, editor-in-chief of Marvel Comics.
 The board members are Steve Borock, president of the Comics Guaranty Corporation; filmmaker Guillermo del Toro; and Beth Widera, owner of comic book convention MegaCon.
 Former board members include Mike Richardson, publisher and founder of Dark Horse Comics.

-The Fund Disbursement Board, who hear cases for aid and make all final decisions on whom to aid, act independent of the Executive Board, and is made up entirely of comics creators, writers, artists, and editors.
-They are (formerly) (co-chairman) George Pérez, (co-chair) Roy Thomas, (board secretary) Charlie Novinskie, Dennis O'Neil, John Romita Sr., and Jim Valentino.
+The Fund Disbursement Board, which hears cases for aid and makes all final decisions on whom to aid, acts independently of the Executive Board and is made up entirely of comics creators, writers, artists, and editors.
+It was at one point composed of (co-chairman) George Pérez, (co-chairman) Roy Thomas, (board secretary) Charlie Novinskie, Dennis O'Neil, John Romita Sr., and Jim Valentino.

 The charity is currently supported by Dark Horse Comics, Dynamic Forces, Image Comics, Marvel Entertainment, Top Cow Productions, and Wizard Entertainment.